flenniken/utf8tests/readme.md

 * changes internal use characters to the replacement character.
 * invalid sequence runs are replaced with one replacement character.
-This conforms to the UTF-8 standard but is not best practices.
+This is cool and conforms to the UTF-8 standard but is not the current best practices.

 ## Contribute